Professional Development Grants for Teachers

 Scientific Research

-We are interested in programs on the cutting edge of research in specific areas of interest to our Directors that are underfunded or not yet eligible for funding by governmental programs.
-These programs are typically sponsored by top research institutions which provide quality assurance oversight and accountability that may not be possible in a less structured environment.
-Further, the programs often involve predoctoral and postdoctoral scientists who are beginning their research careers.
-In addition to promoting the work of young researchers, we are particularly interested in programs that encourage them to remain engaged in research in their field of interest.
+We supports cutting edge of research in specific areas of interest that are underfunded or at a stage in which they are unlikely to receive government funding.
+These programs are typically sponsored by top research institutions, which provide quality assurance oversight and accountability that may not be possible in a less structured environment.
+Support is often specific to graduate students, postdoctoral scholars, staff scientists, or faculty who are at the early stages of their careers.

-Our Scientific Research Grants are made in the following focus areas:
+Scientific Research grants are made in the following focus areas:

 Children, Families, and Communities: Early Learning